mfornace/nupack-docs-dev/sources/start.md

     python -m pytest -v --pyargs nupack
     ```

 6. You can now conveniently run NUPACK 4 jobs as Jupyter notebooks (see above for [example notebooks](start.md#example-notebooks)).
-To open a Jupyter notebook on a Mac, launch the Anaconda-Navigator app from the Applications folder and use it to launch the Jupyter Notebook app; browse to open your notebook of choice.
+If using Anaconda with a Mac, launch the Anaconda-Navigator app from the Applications folder and use it to launch the Jupyter Notebook app; browse to open your notebook of choice.
 Click `Cell->Run All` to run the entire notebook.

-    Alternatively, you can launch a web-based Jupyter notebook browser from the command line:
+    Otherwise, you can launch a web-based Jupyter notebook browser from the command line:

     ```bash
     jupyter lab